jrrlucenafilho/Traveling-Salesman-Problem/README.md

 # Traveling-Salesman-Problem
 (WIP - Work in Progress)

-An implementation of the Traveling Salesman Problem, a classic problem in optimization.
+An implementation of the Traveling Salesman Problem, a classic one in optimization.
 In which the objective is to find the shortest path that a salesman should take to traverse through a list of cities and return to the origin city